hmertkahraman/mopub-ios-sdk/README.md

 ## Need Help?

 You can find integration documentation on our [developer help site](https://developers.mopub.com/publishers/ios/get-started/).
-Additional documentation can be found [here](https://www.mopub.com/resources/docs).

 To file an issue with our team, email [support@mopub.com](mailto:support@mopub.com).